realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 In the above we've dropped the parenthesis around the function on the
-right-hand side of the bind, and we've didn't add a level of
+right-hand side of the bind, and we didn't add a level of indentation
-indentation for the contents of that function.
-This is standard
+for the contents of that function.
+This is standard practice for
-practice for using the bind operator.
+using the bind operator.

 Now let's look at another potential use of bind.
 In this case, we'll
 write a function that counts the number of lines in a file.